Folder Management & Organization

 Benefits

-- Non-Destructive: Moving forms between folders is a metadata update only — field definitions, coordinate data, and active sessions are unaffected
+- Non-destructive: Moving forms between folders is a metadata change only - field definitions, coordinate data, and active sessions are unaffected

-- Consistent Team Navigation: When the entire team uses the same folder structure, everyone knows where to look for the I-9 or the W-4 without asking
+- Consistent team navigation: When everyone uses the same folder structure, no one needs to ask where the I-9 or the W-4 lives

-- Bulk Reorganization: A workspace restructure (e.g., merging two client matter folders) can be completed in seconds with multi-select and bulk move
+- Bulk reorganization: A workspace restructure - merging two client matter folders, splitting a department folder - takes seconds with multi-select and bulk move

 Security & Privacy